Soil Science

 Soil biota toxicity

 Pollutants are toxic to soil biota (link to Living Soils?) and, particularly pesticides and metals, cause the largest negative impact on soil biodiversity compared to other stressors such as climate change and invasive species.
-This reduces soil health and threatens the soil capacity to carry out critical functions such as nutrient cycling (link to that page) and climate regulation.
+This reduces soil health and threatens the soil capacity to carry out critical functions such as nutrient cycling and climate regulation.

 Water pollution